 Girls and boys get different messages on sexuality from parents.
 And even when they don’t, girls’ sexuality can be more damaged.

-Posted on August 29, 2011, in feminism, gender, sex, sexism, women and tagged feminism, gender, masturbation, motherhood, orgasm, sex, sex education, sexism, sexuality, women.
+Posted on August 29, 2011, in feminism, gender, sex and sexuality, sexism, women and tagged feminism, gender, masturbation, motherhood, orgasm, sex and sexuality, sex education, sexism, sexuality, women.
 Bookmark the permalink.
-8 Comments.
+9 Comments.